Beef Wellington

 Bresaola is a type of cured beef, made from meat from the cow’s hindquarter.
 Flavoured with herbs & spices, plus port/red wine, this cured meat has a meatier, more delicate flavour compared to prosciutto which is more typically used in a beef wellington.

 For the best ever beef wellington, I’d recommend making your own rough puff pastry.
-Alternatively, shop bought puff pastry will work as well.
-For this recipe, you’ll need 600 grams of pastry for the wellington & an extra 300 grams to make the lattice.
+Alternatively, a good quality shop bought puff pastry will work as well.

 To accurately determine when your beef wellington is cooked, you’ll need to use a digital food probe.
 The internal temperature in the centre of the beef should be between 42°c-46°c (110°f-115°f) for medium rare.
 The temperature will rise slightly as the wellington rests, giving us perfectly cooked beef.
-Feel free to cook the beef more or less if you’d prefer.
+Feel free to cook the beef more or less if you’d prefer though & there’s a full temperature guide included in this recipe.

 The key to avoiding soggy pastry is to remove as much moisture as possible from the mushroom duxelles & to rest the cooked wellington for at least 30 minutes.
 We’re also using crêpes in our wellington’s filling, which acts as another moisture barrier between the meat and pastry.